-Pre-fire vegetation treatments proposed to be implemented as part of this FMP are limited to "conducting regular maintenance of weeds along existing trails and maintaining safe access for firefighters on existing trails."
-Discussions with OCFA Wildland Resource Planners resulted in agreement that no vegetation management will be required on the trails as the benefit of doing such is insignificant.
+Recommended pre-fire vegetation treatments are limited to "conducting regular maintenance of weeds along existing fire roads and maintaining safe access for firefighters on existing fire roads."2 Discussions with OCFA Wildland Resource Planners resulted in agreement that no vegetation management will be required on the trails as the benefit of doing such is insignificant.

 Responsibilities of both OCTA and OCFA during a wildfire are detailed in this plan.
 The draft FMP recommended that a Resource Advisor (RA) position be established to communicate the location of sensitive resources that, if possible, should be avoided to the Wildland Resource Planner (WRP) during and following fire agency response to an active fire incident.
-The OCTA staff has completed the required training (National Park Service Wildland Fire Resource Advisor training) to be certified as a RA and is ready to provide this service during an incident.
+The OCTA staff has already completed the required training (National Park Service Wildland Fire Resource Advisor training) to be certified as an RA and is ready to provide this service during an incident.
 Post-fire actions will be guided by a CAL FIRE Fire Suppression Repair Plan (see Section V-C and Appendix A) to ensure suppression repair actions are effective.
 Fire prevention is supported by OCFA patrols, camera placement as part of the ALERTCalifornia Consortium, and monitoring by the OCTA.
-Appendices offer further specifications on vegetation management standards and post-wildfire suppression repair standards.